 Read, discuss the main character and record ideas

-The books were housed is an old suitcase which created anticipation each lesson on which book would be the focus.
+The books were housed in an old suitcase which created anticipation each lesson on what book would be the focus.
 The aim was to gather information about the main character following the ‘Step Inside’ Visible Thinking Routine what the main character Perceives, Knows about, Cares about.
 The questions after each book were as follows, as the children shared their responses, the ideas were recorded.

 - Who is the main character?
 Are they human, an animal or an imagined character?

 I was inspired by A Culture of Thinking as they have clear definitions and examples of different ages for using Thinking Routines.

 Once we had finished reading and exploring the books the children illustrated the main character from one of the stories using the crayon watercolour resist art work.
 Deep Space Sparkle provides clear steps for this technique, it was helpful for the students to see the steps as outlined by Deep Space Sparkle.

 The students were then provided with a summary of all the ideas recorded after each book was read.

 A writing prompt was introduced:

 I am … (character name) from … (book title) I can see…I think (or wonder)…I care about…

 Students wrote a draft, had a conference and then used a good copy paper to write their edited work to add to their art work.
 Art work was displayed in the Library for all to enjoy.

 What Went Well?